NIHAL3403/weather-app/README.md

 Weather Forecast Application 🌤️

 A responsive weather forecast web application that allows users to search for weather forecasts by city name or detect their current location to display live weather conditions.
 The application fetches weather data and a 5-day extended forecast using the OpenWeatherMap API.
-The interface is styled with Tailwind CSS and features animations for a smooth user experience.
+The interface is styled with Tailwind CSS and features animations for a smooth user experience.<br>

 Features 🚀